Not all television pilots can pull off a fantastic debut, but Game of Thrones is excellent right out of the gate.

 – The introduction of Tyrion Lannister is perfect: his first moment on screen is that of him receiving a blowjob.
 Peter Dinklage is a definite highlight throughout the pilot, brimming with charisma and wit.

 – Love Daenerys getting into the boiling bath and not feeling the heat.
-Foreshadowing perhaps?
+Are we foreshadowing something perhaps?

 – And the award for most despicable human being on the planet undoubtedly goes to Viserys Targaryen for selling his sister so heartlessly.